Technical “How-To’s”

 2. Alerts based on threshold values for request rate, cache size, timeout count, cache hit count

-3. Alerts for anomaly scenarios where the values of certain metrics deviate from the baseline
+3. Alerts for anomaly scenarios where the values of specific metrics deviate from the baseline

 4. Set up resampling to avoid reacting to false alarms